Exercises for osteochondrosis of the cervical spine. Gymnastic exercises for the cervical spine

 There is a simple test for osteochondrosis:

-1. In a standing position with arms down, lower your head, touching your chest with your chin.
+1. In a standing position with your arms down, lower your head, touching your chin to your chest.

-3. Tilt the head in one direction, then in the opposite direction, until the ear touches the shoulder.
+3. Tilt your head in one direction, then in the opposite direction, until your ear touches your shoulder.

-4. Maximum head turns to the right, to the left.
+4. Maximum turns of the head to the right, left.
 The chin should remain straight.

 5. Smooth rotation of the head in both directions alternately.

-If problems arise during the exercise (pain, stiffness of movements) - this is a sign of existing osteochondrosis.
+If problems arise when performing exercises (pain, stiffness of movement), this is a sign of existing osteochondrosis.

-Gymnastics for the cervical spine: rules for conducting
+Gymnastics for the cervical spine: rules of conduct

-To increase the functionality of the muscles, special exercises have been developed.
+Special exercises have been developed to increase muscle functionality.
 They are based on increasing and relaxing the tone of the neck muscles.
-When starting to perform gymnastic exercises, you need to follow a few rules:
+When starting to perform gymnastic exercises, you need to follow several rules:

-To restore the tone and function of the muscles, it is necessary to make them elastic.
+To restore muscle tone and function, it is necessary to make them elastic.
 To do this, you need to perform the elements smoothly and rhythmically.
-You can not make jerks and fast movements - they injure the muscles, straining them.
+You can't jerk and fast movements- they injure muscles by straining them.

 Each movement is performed three times

-You need to do it daily with increasing load.
+You need to exercise daily with increasing load.

-Duration: starts from 7 minutes, brought up to half an hour.
-Per day, from 1 to 3 complexes are permissible.
+Duration: starts at 7 minutes, goes up to half an hour.
+From 1 to 3 complexes are allowed per day.

-It is necessary to monitor the posture - this will increase the effectiveness of the treatment.
+It is necessary to monitor your posture - this will increase the effectiveness of the treatment.

 If discomfort or pain occurs, it is necessary to reduce the load.

-With caution, rotate the head and tilt it back - this can cause a severe pain attack.
+Rotate your head and throw it back with caution - this can cause severe pain.
 The exercise is performed after consultation with the doctor.

 Contraindications

-It is necessary to perform gymnastics for the cervical spine in the inactive phase of the disease, when there is no acute pain, restriction of movement.
+It is necessary to perform gymnastics for the cervical spine in the inactive phase of the disease, when there is no acute pain or limitation of movements.

-All these symptoms are contraindicated for exercise: complications may develop, exacerbation may increase.
+All these symptoms are contraindicated for exercise: complications may develop and aggravation may intensify.

-Contraindications are also oncological diseases, bleeding and thrombosis, circulatory disorders in the cervical region caused by instability of the vertebrae.
+Contraindications are also cancer, bleeding and thrombosis, circulatory disorders in the cervical spine caused by instability of the vertebrae.

 The ultimate goals of gymnastics for the cervical spine

-The developed complexes are designed to perform the following tasks and goals:
+The developed complexes are designed to perform the following tasks and purposes:

-Metabolism optimization to improve the nutrition of intervertebral discs;
+Optimization of metabolism to improve nutrition of intervertebral discs;

-The release of endorphins, which increase the overall tone of the body, improve mood.
+Release of endorphins, which increase the overall tone of the body and improve mood.

-Exercises for the neck are recommended to be performed during the period of remission of the disease and used not only for therapeutic purposes, but also for prophylactic purposes.
+Neck exercises are recommended to be performed during the period of remission of the disease and to be used not only for therapeutic purposes, but also for preventive purposes.
 They are especially indicated for a sedentary lifestyle or sedentary work.
-Perform them in the most gentle mode.
-Do not allow heavy loads and the reappearance of pain.
+They are performed in the most gentle manner possible.
+Heavy loads and recurrence of pain should not be allowed.

 Gymnastics is done for the cervical spine while sitting.
-In this position, the maximum relaxation of the back muscles occurs.
-The execution time of the complex is gradually brought up to 20 minutes.
+In this position, maximum relaxation of the back muscles occurs.
+The execution time of the complex is gradually increased to 20 minutes.

 1. Head rotation.
-Turn your head alternately and smoothly in one direction, then in the other.
-At the same time, keep your head straight: the movement of the chin occurs along a straight path, parallel to the floor, without lowering it downwards.
+Rotate your head alternately and smoothly in one direction, then in the other.
+At the same time, keep your head level: the movement of the chin occurs in a straight path, parallel to the floor, without lowering it down.

-2. Tilts of the head.
-It is necessary to gently tilt and raise your head up and down.
-The downward tilt is done smoothly until it stops with the chin in the jugular fossa on the chest.
+2. Head tilts.
+It is necessary to smoothly tilt and raise your head up and down.
+The downward tilt is done smoothly until the chin touches the jugular fossa on the chest.
 In this case, it is necessary to relax the neck muscles as much as possible.
-In the extreme lower position of the head, with gentle movements, try to lower it lower.
+In the lowest position of the head, try to lower it lower with gentle movements.

 3. Keeping your head straight, pull your neck back.
-In this case, the chin should be retracted into itself.
+In this case, the chin should be pulled in.

-4. Press the palm on the forehead, tilting the head forward and at the same time creating resistance with the hand.
+4. Use your palm to press on your forehead, tilting your head forward and at the same time creating counteraction with your hand.

-5. The palm is applied to the temple and pressed, while creating opposition with the head.
-The exercise is done by changing hands in turn.
+5. The palm is applied to the temple and pressed, simultaneously creating counteraction with the head.
+The exercise is done by alternating hands in turns.

-6. Performing these exercises is brought up to 10 times.
+6. These exercises can be completed up to 10 times.
 When they are mastered, they are supplemented with new, more complex ones.

-7. In the sitting position, one hand is retracted behind the back, the second is thrown over the head from above.
-Hand tilt the head to the side, holding it in the maximum extreme position.
-The same is repeated on the other side.
+7. In a sitting position, one arm is placed behind the back, the second is thrown on top of the head.
+Use your hand to tilt your head to the side, holding it in the most extreme position.
+The same is repeated in the other direction.

-8. Resting fingers right hand to the right temple, turn the head in the same direction, trying to see the fingers.
+8. Pointing your fingers right hand to the right temple, turn your head in the same direction, trying to see your fingers.
 Resist turning with your hand.
-Exercise alternate in both directions.
-In the extreme position, pause for 3 seconds, perform at least 10 times.
+The exercise is alternated in both directions.
+In the extreme position, pause for 3 seconds and perform at least 10 times.

 9. Standing with your arms down, raise your shoulders as high as possible and fix them in this position for about 10 seconds.
-Relax your shoulders, taking a deep breath until pulling sensations in your hands.
+Relax your shoulders, taking a deep breath until you feel a pulling sensation in your arms.

-10. Perform lying on the bed with your head hanging.
-It is alternately done on the back, on the stomach, on the side.
-The head is held on weight for 10 seconds with tense neck muscles, then they are relaxed.
-The number of exercises - 5 times.
+10. Perform while lying on the bed with your head hanging down.
+Alternately done on the back, on the stomach, on the side.
+The head is held suspended for 10 seconds with the neck muscles tense, then they are relaxed.
+Number of exercises – 5 times.

-11. Lying on your back with legs bent at the knees and arms lowered along the body, raise your head and hold it for as long as possible, then relax your muscles.
+11. Lying on your back with your knees bent and your arms hanging along your body, raise your head and hold it for as long as possible, then relax your muscles.

 Dynamic exercises

-Course developed dynamic exercises that are effective when performed daily.
+Course developed dynamic exercises, which are effective when performed daily.

-In a standing position, raise your hands, stretch your whole body behind them and look at your palms.
-Exhale - initial position.
-The next breath coincides with the abduction of the right arm to the side and the rotation of the torso.
+In a standing position, raise your arms, stretch your whole body behind them and look at your palms.
+Exhale – starting position.
+The next inhalation coincides with moving the right arm to the side and turning the torso.

-Inhale - abduction of the elbows to the sides, bringing the shoulder blades as close as possible, exhale - the elbows are placed straight.
+Inhale - move your elbows to the sides, bringing your shoulder blades together as much as possible, exhale - place your elbows straight.

-While inhaling, in a standing position - tilt the torso to the right, head to the left, while exhaling - raise your hand up.
+While inhaling, in a standing position, tilt your torso to the right, head to the left, and while exhaling, raise your arm up.
 Perform 5 times alternately in both directions.

-Stand on toes, bending the body, with simultaneous raising hands up.
-Then, crouching, lower your hands, while exhaling - touch your knees with your forehead.
+Stand on your toes, bending your body, with simultaneous raising hands up.
+Then, squatting, lower your arms, and as you exhale, touch your forehead to your knees.

-All exercises included in the gymnastics complex for the cervical spine, despite the outward simplicity of their implementation, are therapeutic measures that can harm and cause an exacerbation if there are any contraindications.
+All exercises included in the gymnastics complex for the cervical spine, despite the apparent simplicity of their implementation, are therapeutic measures that can cause harm and cause aggravation if there are any contraindications.

 In recent decades, the incidence of osteochondrosis in many countries of the world has increased tenfold.
-If earlier the pathological process occurred mainly in the elderly due to senile changes in the spine, then at present the disease affects young patients aged 25-45 years.
-This is due to a sedentary lifestyle, malnutrition, frequent stressful situations.
+If previously the pathological process occurred mainly in older people due to senile changes in the spine, now the disease affects young patients aged 25-45 years.
+This is due to a sedentary lifestyle, poor diet, and frequent stressful situations.

-Osteochondrosis is characterized by degenerative changes in the intervertebral discs, as a result of which they become thinner, lose their depreciation functions, and infringe on the neurovascular bundles.
+Osteochondrosis is characterized by degenerative changes in the intervertebral discs, as a result of which they become thinner, lose their shock-absorbing functions, and infringe on the neurovascular bundles.

-The cervical region is most often affected by the disease due to the high mobility of the vertebrae and the thinner intervertebral discs compared to other parts of the spinal column.
+The cervical region is most often susceptible to the disease due to the high mobility of the vertebrae and the smaller thickness of the intervertebral discs compared to other parts of the spinal column.
 Large vessels and nerve bundles pass here, which nourish the brain tissue, the heart, and are responsible for the innervation of all parts of the body.
 At cervical osteochondrosis there is a crunch in the neck when moving, pain in the head and chest, tinnitus, decreased visual acuity, dizziness, increased blood pressure, muscle discomfort of the upper shoulder girdle.
-The complex of measures aimed at the prevention and treatment of the disease necessarily includes exercises for the cervical spine, which can be represented by therapeutic exercises and yoga.
+The set of measures aimed at preventing and treating the disease necessarily includes exercises for the cervical spine, which can be represented by therapeutic exercises and yoga.

-A set of exercises for the neck area is prescribed by a doctor, depending on the severity of the pathological process after a diagnostic examination.
-The first classes should be supervised by a specialist in physical therapy (LFK), which guarantees correct execution movements and the effectiveness of the therapy.
-After mastering the technique of exercises, you can practice at home.
+A set of exercises for the neck area is prescribed by a doctor depending on the severity of the pathological process after a diagnostic examination.
+The first classes should be carried out under the supervision of a specialist in physical therapy (physical therapy), which guarantees correct execution movements and the effectiveness of the therapy.
+After mastering the exercise technique, you can practice at home.

 Exercises for the cervical spine are aimed at achieving the following results:

-• improving the mobility of the vertebrae relative to its axis;
+• improving the mobility of the vertebrae relative to their axis;

-• strengthening the muscular corset, which contributes to the correct location of the spine;
+• strengthening the muscle corset, which promotes the correct position of the spine;

-• normalization of blood supply and innervation of tissues by preventing occlusion (compression) of the neurovascular bundles;
+• normalization of blood supply and innervation of tissues by preventing occlusion (compression) of neurovascular bundles;

 • activation of metabolic processes, primarily glucose metabolism, which optimizes the nutrition of intervertebral discs;

-• the release of “pleasure” hormones - endorphins, which reduce pain and increase vitality;
+• release of “pleasure” hormones – endorphins, which reduce pain and increase vitality;

 • physical relaxation.